Vonng/pigsty/docs/p-infra.md

 Some special notes:

 * This playbook is **idempotent**.
 Play again will erase Consul Server and CMDB (when protection is disabled)
-* The full execution of this playbook takes about 5-8 minutes with [offline](t-offline.md) pkgs, depending on your machine spec.
+* The complete execution of this playbook takes about 5-8 minutes with [offline](t-offline.md) pkgs, depending on your machine spec.
-* Download packages directly from the Internet may take 10-20 minutes, depending on your network conditions.
+* Depending on your network conditions, downloading packages directly from the Internet may take 10-20 minutes.
-* This playbook treats the meta nod as a common node common PGSQL database, too.
-If it can be executed successfully, You could be highly confident that  [`nodes.yml`](p-nodes.md) and [`pgsql.yml`](p-pgsql.md) will work on nodes with the same spec.
+* This playbook treats the meta node as a common node to manage and deploy the PGSQL database.
+If it can be executed successfully, you could be confident that  [`nodes.yml`](p-nodes.md) and [`pgsql.yml`](p-pgsql.md) will work on nodes with the same state.
 * The default [`pg-meta`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml#L43) on the meta node will be used as the Pigsty CMDB and supporting advanced features.

 ### Tasks

-The playbook
+The playbook.
 ```bash
 ./infra.yml --tags=environ                       # Reconfigure envs on the meta node
 ./infra.yml --tags=repo -e repo_rebuild=true     # Forced re-creation of local repo